 Building with our Lego set is one of the things the kids enjoy doing when they visit.
 Why not work on a project together?

-One of you builds the boat and the other builds the dock.
-Or one builds the race car and the other builds the trailer.
+One of you builds the boat and the other build the dock.
+Or one builds the race car and the other build the trailer.
 Or have her build the castle and you make the coach.

 Then, the next time you are together, combine your creations!

 American Girl Dolls.
 Just about every girl has one, right?
 I love the Welly Wisher, Camille…

 Help choose the clothes, bag, and shoes.
 Talk about where they will go.
 Put her to bed, comb her hair and read her a book.

 Have you heard of Club Emmie?
 Join the club and play American Girl Dolls when subscriptions come in.